-Claim: A new federal government policy prohibits U.S. service members from speaking at "faith-based public events."
+Claim: President Obama implemented a new government policy prohibiting U.S. service members from speaking at "faith-based public events."

 Example:[Collected via e-mail, May 2009]